 Music courses at Pulse College

 As with any major decision, it’s difficult know which way to go without practical guidance from someone with real world experience.
 Here at Pulse College we offer a number of vocationally-focused courses that aim to equip students with the skills in demand in the music industry right now.
-Our course tutors are experienced industry veterans, and would be able to offer practical guidance to anyone trying to decide what area of the industry to go into.
+Our course tutors are experienced industry veterans, and would be able to offer practical guidance to anyone trying to decide on a career in music and what area of the industry to go into.

 If you think you might benefit from professional mentorship and tuition, why not get in touch to find out more about our music courses?
-You can also register for our upcoming open events at our Dublin and Galway campuses if you’re interested in meeting our tutors face-to-face.
+You can also register for our upcoming open events at our Dublin campus if you’re interested in meeting our tutors face-to-face.